lifepillar/vim-formal-package/Readme.md

 ## Installation via Package Manager

-Your can install the plugin with a package Manager, i.e., [Pathogen](https://github.com/tpope/vim-pathogen), [NeoBundle](https://github.com/Shougo/neobundle.vim), or [Plug](https://github.com/junegunn/vim-plug) should work
+Your can install the plugin with a package Manager, i.e., [Pathogen](https://github.com/tpope/vim-pathogen), [NeoBundle](https://github.com/Shougo/neobundle.vim), or [Plug](https://github.com/junegunn/vim-plug) should work.

 For example, with [Plug](https://github.com/junegunn/vim-plug) add the following `Plug` line between the `begin` and `end` call: